kawo123/azure-postgresql/README.md

 ## Next Steps

-- PostgreSQL best practice
+- APG best practice

 ## Gotchas

-- Cannot disable all table triggers in APG (`DISABLE TRIGGER ALL`)
+- Cannot disable all table triggers in APG (`DISABLE TRIGGER ALL`) through JDBC
   - "The PostgreSQL superuser attribute is assigned to the azure_superuser, which belongs to the managed service.
 You do not have access to this role." [reference](https://docs.microsoft.com/en-us/azure/postgresql/concepts-servers#managing-your-server)

 - Cannot run SQL scripts with `COPY FROM stdin`